Promoting Brain Health Throughout Life: From Childhood to Old Age

 Consuming leafy greens high in vitamin K helps maintain memory function by combating inflammation in the brain.

-Maintaining a well-rounded ultimately supports mental sharpness as you grow older, allowing you to keep serving others better throughout your lifespan.
+Maintaining a well-rounded diet ultimately supports mental sharpness as you grow older, allowing you to keep serving others better throughout your lifespan.

 The Impact of Exercise on Brain Function